-Much emphasis is placed on what is happening in society today, so you will find you are given many newspaper articles and encouraged to listen to news and read selected newspapers for yourself.
+Much emphasis is placed on what is happening in society today, so students will find they are given many newspaper articles and encouraged to listen to news and read selected newspapers for themselves.

-Wherever possible, active learning methods are used and you are given an opportunity to undertake some small scale research for yourself.
+Wherever possible, active learning methods are used and students are given an opportunity to undertake some small scale research for themselves.

-As Sociology is an academic subject, you should not consider doing it unless you are prepared to do some reading and learn from academic texts which use some technical vocabulary.
+As Sociology is an academic subject, students should not consider doing it unless they are prepared to do some reading and learn from academic texts which use some technical vocabulary.